jayacotton/find/README.md

 -o[utput] <log file>      The expected value is a file name for the log.
 -n[ame] <search string>   The expected value is a CP/M file name or wildcard.
 .
-Search all drives, expects no value -h[elp]                   Print a helpfull message, expects no value.
+Search all drives, expects no value -h[elp]                   Print a helpful message, expects no value.
 ```
-I should point out that user does not perminetly change the user number, unless find crashes
+I should point out that user does not permanently change the user number, unless find crashes
 somehow.
-So if find gets a grose error, you my need to say  c:user 0 or somesuch.
+So if find gets a gross error, you my need to say  c:user 0 or somesuch.

 Find assumes user 0 unless told otherwise.
 This can be an issue for say user 4.
-A find to locat user 4
+A find to locate user 4
 files started as user 4 will find files for user 0 unless you specify user 4 in your command.

 Usage: